margaretmf/margaretmf.github.io/sketches.md

-## Sketching and playing with colors and shapes brings me joy.
-I am a professional historian who has learned to use technology, and I love exploring how to use the visual arts to share history, culture, and engineering and math concepts.
+## Sketching and playing with colors and shapes, and painting brings me joy.
+See my sketches below.

 <img class="profile-picture" src="sketches/sketch1.jpg">